Website Privacy and Cookies Policy (the “Policy”)

 Review and changes to Our Policy

-Any changes we may make to Our Policy in the future will be updated on this Site page.
+Any changes We make to Our Policy in the future will be updated on this Site page.
 Please check back frequently to see any updates or changes to Our Policy.

 We keep this Policy under regular review.
-This Policy was last updated on 8 December 2016.
+This Policy was last updated November 2018.